EvanGee/CCSDS_FileDeliveryProtocol/README.md

 if you wish to get a file from a peer, we need to add a 'message' onto a put request, we can specify that there is no associated put request if we set the filenames to NULL:

 params:
 id of destination,
 source file name,
-name of the file as it will arrive at destination, ACKNOWLEDGED_MODE/UN_ACKNOWLEDGED_MODE (ACKNOWLEDGED_MODE will allow for acks/naks to be sent.), app.
+name of the file as it will arrive at destination,
+ACKNOWLEDGED_MODE/UN_ACKNOWLEDGED_MODE (ACKNOWLEDGED_MODE will allow for acks/naks to be sent.),
+app

 example:

     Request *req = put_request(<cfid of destination>, NULL, NULL, ACKNOWLEDGED_MODE, app);